AayushiAhl/zothacks-backend/README.md

 # hacknights-w-2024-template-flask
 Enter a URL to call an API and see its response!

+Sample API (Enter this into the box at the top once you successfully run the app!): https://swapi.dev/api/planets/1/

 ## 1. Pre-requisites

 Ensure that you have Python installed.
 If you do not, see [here](https://www.python.org/downloads/) to download it.